detayotella/detayotella/README.md

 ### Hi there 👋

 My Name is Adetayo Tella.
-I am a data scientist who uses machine learning and data science skills to build products that leverage data to solve problems.
+I am a Software Engineer & Machine Learning Practitioner leveraging machine learning techniques to develop intelligent models and software solutions that tackle intricate problems.
+Adept at harnessing the power of data and algorithms to drive innovation and enhance decision-making processes.
+Passionate about exploring the boundless possibilities of artificial intelligence and its practical applications across diverse domains.

-**Strong Languages**: Python, Julia, SQL and Rust
+**Strong Languages**: Python, JavaScript, SQL,  and Rust

-- 👯 I am seeking to partner on exciting data science and machine learning projects.
+- 👯 I want to partner on exciting software engineering and machine learning projects.
-- 💬 Ask me about Machine Learning, Deep Learning and Data Science.
+- 💬 Ask me about Software Engineering, Machine Learning, Deep Learning and Data Science.
 - 😄 Pronouns: He/Him
 - 📫 Connect with me: [Linkedin](https://www.linkedin.com/in/adetayotella).